 Submitted by Daniel A. Freeman on March 26, 2009 - 12:38pm

 The past decade has seen the rise of amazing technology that allows people to exchange and access information at speeds never before imagined.
 We can work faster, we can exchange money faster and we can get news faster.
 This technology continues to grow, evolve and expand rapidly, and I think I can say with complete certainty that it isn't going away.
 Obviously, I think this is a good thing...I wouldn't be the editor of the blog if I didn't.
-But with great power comes great responsibility, and as amazing as the Internet is, it certainly has done plenty of harm to go along with the good.
+But with great power comes great responsibility, and as amazing as the Internet is, it certainly has the potential to do plenty of harm to go along with the good.

-Like the economic crisis, the Internet is in many respects, a giant mess that no ones really understands.
+Like the economic crisis, the Internet is in many respects, a giant mess that no one really understands.
 Is anyone in charge of the Internet?
 In the United States, can we point to any government or private agency that is truly in charge of regulating the Internet?
 Is anyone truly charged with the task of preventing online piracy, identity theft or child endangerment that can come from Internet use?
 Sure, the FCC and various other agencies have roles, but they are far from clearly defined at this point.
-Read More »

 As librarians, we know how necessary it is to have gatekeepers to information.
 We have seen that there are definitely legitimate threats involving the Internet that need to be contained.
 Children should not be interacting with adults they don't know online.
 People shouldn't be giving their social security number out to anyone who asks for it.
 If you have 700 Facebook friends, you shouldn't update your status to say that the lock on your front door is broken and you can't find a locksmith.
 These are legitimate problems, some might even say public safety problems, and just as we are taught to wear seat belts in cars or to look both ways before crossing the street, we need to make sure that people who use the Internet understand the risks and how they can be prevented.